fermi-lat/doc/scons.rst

 These are locally defined for Fermi:

+--with-GLAST-EXT=DIR   Where to find externals.
+Required whenever building
+                       or cleaning "normal" targets, e.g. ones involving compile.
---with-GLAST-EXT=DIR   Where to find externals --ccflags=FLAGS        Pass these (additional) flags to C and C++ compiles --cxxflags=FLAGS       Pass these (additional) flags to C++ compiles --supersede=DIR        Root of supersede directory --rm                   Output at end of log indicating where problems occurred
+--ccflags=FLAGS        Pass these (additional) flags to C and C++ compiles --cxxflags=FLAGS       Pass these (additional) flags to C++ compiles --supersede=DIR        Root of supersede directory --rm                   Output at end of output indicating where problems
+                       occurred.
 Should be used with -k --externalsList=FILE   Create file in data directory listing all externals required to build "all".
 Do not specify --with-GLAST-EXT when using this option.
 FILE defaults